Speedphoenix/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/conversation-ui/swift.md

 ## Presenting the `ChatViewController`

 Now that the chat interface is built you will need to present the view controller from the log in screen you built earlier.
-You will need information about the logged in user to be passed betweeen the two view controllers, within `ChatViewController.swift` add:
+You will need information about the logged in user to be passed between the two view controllers, within `ChatViewController.swift` add:

 ```swift
 class ChatViewController: UIViewController {